From Breaking Points to Breakthroughs - Finding the Strength to Rebuild

 That Christmas, the acceptance letter arrived.
 Brown University’s Executive MBA — a prestigious global program accepting just 20 students that year.
 I had earned it.

 But within a week, the shine dulled.
 The company had hit tough financial headwinds, and the funding fell through.
-At home, my then-husband wasn’t supportive.
-There was no conversation about how he might show up differently.
+At home, there was no lifeline.
+No, “We’ll figure this out together.”
+No conversation about how my husband might step up so I could step forward.
 Just the quiet, familiar assumption: I would carry it all.
 And I did.

 That’s the thing about the invisible load: it doesn’t always look like burnout.
 Sometimes, it looks like ambition — quietly folded up and packed away, one compromise at a time.